speechtx logo

-Language
+Language Activities

-ABC Apron with Pockets
+ABC Pockets

 Place a mini-nursery rhyme book or a small toy/object/picture that represents the rhyme beginning with that letter into the corresponding letter pocket.
 Discuss sounds/words that start with the corresponding letters on the ABC apron and introduce by singing the Alphabet Song.
 Each child takes a turn to choose a letter.
 Pull out the object that represents the rhyme beginning with the letter the child has chosen.
 Continue until all the pockets are empty.
 For letters that are difficult to determine a rhyme, use a rhyme that has a high frequency count for the sound (X - Sing a Song of Sixpence and Z - Sneezing).
 Extended activities can include paper bag puppets, sequence story frames, snacks, mini science experiments, gross motor activities, hidden picture sheets, plays, flannel board story cutouts and more...